ChrisB2351/christiaanbloo.com/content/resume/index.md

   __3D Configuration Engineer__ - Royal Ahrend Group
   *Oct 2022 - Present*

-  > During my time at Ahrend, I have build 3D configuration models of different kinds of products such as desks, tables, softseating and storage solutions of leading brands such as Ahrend, Gispen and Techo.
-These 3D configuration models are used by the account manageres, customer support and interior designers.
-Next to this I worked on analysis of big data sets, to create an overview of the whole ahrend product portfolio.
+  > During my time at Ahrend, I have build 3D configuration models of different kinds of products such as desks, tables, soft-seating and storage solutions of leading brands such as Ahrend, Gispen and Techo.
+These 3D configuration models are used by the account managers, customer support and interior designers.
+Next to this I worked on analysis of big data sets, to create an overview of the whole Ahrend product portfolio.

   __Skills__: _Rhino3D, pCon, Data analysis, Python_
   </div>